It’s that time again! The 1099 filing season is here. Here are some key considerations when it comes to filing 1099s.

-Form 1099-NEC is used to report nonemployee compensation payments over $600.
-Previously, this type of compensation was reported in Box 7 of Form 1099-MISC.
+Form 1099-NEC reports any non-employee compensation payments over $600.
+In the past, this type of compensation was reported in box 7 of Form 1099-MISC.
 The most common payments reported on Form 1099-NEC box 1 will be payments for services performed by someone who is not your employee (typically referred to as an independent contractor) and payments to an attorney.
-All other traditional Form 1099-MISC payments, such as rent, other income, or royalties, will continue be reported on Form 1099-MISC.
+All other traditional Form 1099-MISC payments, such as rent, other income, or royalties, will be reported on Form 1099-MISC.

 The IRS outlines the following example: An insurance company pays a claimant’s attorney $100,000 to settle a claim.
 The insurance company reports the payment as gross proceeds of $100,000 in box 10 of Form 1099-MISC.
 The insurance company does not have a separate Form 1099-NEC reporting requirement for the claimant’s attorney’s fees paid from these funds.

 Many companies have payees that receive nonemployee compensation and some other type of income.
-In the past, those amounts could be included on one Form 1099-MISC.
-Per IRS Publication 1179, Form 1099-MISC and 1099-NEC payments cannot be combined onto one statement.
+In the past, one Form 1099-MISC could include all those amounts.
+Per IRS Publication 1179, Form 1099-MISC and 1099-NEC payments cannot be combined into one statement.
 The recipient will need to receive a Form 1099-NEC for nonemployee compensation and a Form 1099-MISC for other types of income.

-It is important to file the correct form because filing the wrong form could result in a penalty for not issuing the correct form to the recipient as well as a separate penalty for each form filed past the form due date, once the correct form is filed.
+It is important to file the correct form because filing the wrong form could result in a penalty for not issuing the correct form to the recipient and a separate penalty for each form filed past the due date once the proper form is filed.

 Do you have other questions about issuing these forms, concerns about meeting the filing deadline, or a unique circumstance that is difficult to navigate?
 P&N professionals are ready to assist!
 Contact us for help working through your tax challenges.